yyyyyyyan/rockstar-py/README.rst

 Installing
 ~~~~~~~~~~

-First, make sure you have installed a supported Python version.
-We use ``python_requires=">= 3.4"``,
+First, make sure you have installed a supported Python version (>= 3.5).
-but our tests only cover Python >= 3.6, since 3.5 is already reaching its EOF on september/2020.

 Now, the easiest way of installing **rockstar-py** is using pip: